oioki/bsides-ljubljana-xmas-2020/05/README.md

 [ElfsProgram.zip](ElfsProgram.zip)

 I found this one quite challenging.
-There must be a more straightforward, but this also worked for me:
+There must be a more straightforward way, but this also worked for me:

 1. Check contents of the file with `binwalk -e --dd='.*'  ConsoleApp.exe`.
 This will yield a second executable, [AC0.exe](solution/AC0.exe).